Nickelodeon (Latin America)

-Nickelodeon is a Hispanic/Latin American pay television channel and is a variant of the American television channel of the same name.
-It is owned by Paramount Networks Americas and was launched on 20 December 1996.
-Aside from airing Nick and Nick Jr. content, it has produced original programming for the channel and has been sold to local distributors worldwide except for Cuba as cable television is banned in that country.
+Nickelodeon is a Latin American pay television channel and a regional variant of the American channel of the same name.
+It is owned by Paramount Networks Americas, a subsidiary of Paramount Skydance, and was launched on 20 December 1996.

+In addition to broadcasting programming from Nickelodeon and Nick Jr., the channel has produced original content for the Latin American market.
+It is distributed through local cable and satellite providers throughout the region, with the exception of Cuba, where cable television services are prohibited.

 History

 The channel was launched on 20 December 1996 in Latin America as a child-oriented channel, being the main competitor of Cartoon Network, which was launched three years before.
 In 1999, Nickelodeon launched its official website for the region, MundoNick.com.
 "Nick Radio" was also available, but eventually it was replaced by the Nick Jr. official site.